 It can be challenging to determine which option is best for you, but it’s best to educate yourself on your options before talking to your doctor.
-Below, we’ll examine surgical treatment options for urethral stricture disease as well as some non-surgical alternatives that may provide minimally invasive relief.
+Below we’ll examine surgical treatment options as well as the new minimally invasive Optilume procedure.

 Urethral stricture disease occurs when there is an obstruction in the urethra that prevents the flow of urine and emptying of the bladder properly.
 The stricture will block the narrow passage of the urethra, making it difficult and painful to urinate.
 Urethral strictures are often caused by traumatic, inflammatory or ischemic processes that can lead to severe problems if left untreated.

 Letting these issues go on too long without seeking medical treatment can cause kidney damage, urinary tract infections and general discomfort or pain with urination.